NCAS-CMS/cf-python/docs/source/field_analysis.rst

 ^^^^^^^^^^^^^^^^

 The following collapse methods are available, over any subset of the domain axes.
-The "Cell method" column in the table gives the method of the new cell method construct (if one is created).
+The "Cell method" column in the table gives the method name, defined by the CF conventions, of the new cell method construct (if one is created).

 ============================  ========================================  ==========================
 Method                        Description                               Cell method